monsieurmona/CarND-Vehicle-Detection/README.md

 1. Extract bounding boxes from heatmaps
 1. Track bounding boxes and increase its age at every frame.
 Combine heatmaps from previous detection with new detection.
 1. Extract bounding boxes from combined heatmaps
-1. Delete detections if they were not update for a few rounds.
+1. Delete detections if they were not updated for a few rounds.
 1. Show bounding boxes, if they are old enough

 #### Preprocessing

-A frame from video is first converted to the color space that was just while creating the classifier.
+A frame from video is first converted to the color space that was used while creating the classifier.
 The HOG is then calculated for each channel for the the image with the same parameters.

 #### Sliding Window